Climate scenario data#

 ssp2_pr_raw, ssp5_pr_raw = processor_p.get_results()

 Let’s have a look.
-We can see that our scenario dataset now contains 33 CMIP6 models in alphabetical order.
+We can see that our scenario dataset now contains a fairly large number of CMIP6 models in alphabetical order.

 Show code cell source